sanjitdp/sanjitdp.github.io/_posts/2023-05-23-sketching-streaming-algorithms.md

 comments: true
 ---

 Something I've been thinking about lately is my final project for Stats 200C at UCLA (grad. high-dimensional stats).
-The topic I chose is sketching and streaming algorithms, which I found particularly interesting because I participated in an REU under Prof. [Jelani Nelson](https://people.eecs.berkeley.edu/~minilek/) last summer, who's an expert on these sorts of algorithms.
-In any case, here are a few basic sketching algorithms to get us started.
+The topic I chose is sketching and streaming algorithms, which I found particularly interesting because I participated in an REU under Prof. [Jelani Nelson](https://people.eecs.berkeley.edu/~minilek/) last summer, who's an expert in this field.
+In any case, here are a few basic sketching algorithms I've been reading about.

 ## Morris' algorithm